Finite Sample Bounds for Non-Parametric Regression: Optimal Sample Efficiency and Space Complexity: The DUPA Algorithm: Design and Bounds

-\end{restatable} \begin{sketch} The proof is divided into three parts: 1) formalizing the idea of sampling $\eta_+,\eta_-$ that we heuristically convey in section \ref{sec:fooling} 2) ensuring that the discretization over $\mathcal C_\varepsilon$ points makes no harm 3) using the theory of optimal design to bound the error due to the stochasticity of the samples 4) bounding the bias of approximation with a trigonometric polynomial with a generalization of theorem \ref{thm:liter} and putting everything together. \end{sketch}
+\end{restatable} \begin{sketch} The proof begins by formalizing the idea of sampling $\eta_+,\eta_-$ that we heuristically introduced in Section \ref{sec:fooling}.
+This makes the Lebesgue constant of the DVP kernel emerge, which is bounded.
+Then, the total error is partitioned into bias and variance terms, which are treated separately.
+The demonstration is then reduced to three parts, that ensapsulate the key steps of the theory developed so far.
+The first is to ensure that the discretization over the $\mathcal C_\varepsilon$ points causes no harm.
+This is not trivial due to the requirement of uniform approximation, but can be solved thanks to the particular properties of trigonometric polynomials.
+The second is to use optimal design theory to bound the error due to sample stochasticity.
+The last one bounds the bias of approximation by a trigonometric polynomial, generalizes Theorem \ref{thm:liter}, and puts everything together. \end{sketch}

+The former result is useful for explicitly showing the bias-variance trade-off.
+The bias term decays as $N^{\alpha-\nu}$, the typical rate granted by Jackson's theorems.
+The variance decays as $\sqrt{N\log(N/\delta)/n}$, which is the standard rate for linear regression with an optimal design.
+The bound is completed by explicitly choosing the feature length $N$.